-Raushanah Jackson is a native Midwesterner and spent her youth in Chicago.
+Raushanah grew up in Chicago.
 She attended Ball State University in Indiana and graduated with a B.S. degree in Psychology.
 Raushanah began her career working primarily with children and adolescents with emotional and behavioral challenges in multiple settings, including residential treatment, day-treatment, as well as in alternative- and traditional- public school settings.
 Working with families, especially parents, has been a central component of her therapeutic work.
 Over time, Raushanah expanded her range of skills, and transitioned her therapeutic work to include adults.

 Raushanah relocated to California where she continued to pursue her passion for higher education.
 She earned a M.S. in Counseling, in addition to education, training and credentialing as a school psychologist from California State University in Hayward, California.